Trees for Bees; help bees and people in Ethiopia

-We will restore natural forest and honey bee populations in northern Ethiopia through urgent, ambitious re-wilding.
+We will restore natural forest and honey bee populations in northern Ethiopia through urgent, ambitious forest restoration.
 This work is needed to strengthen the livelihoods and tackle the poverty of the hundreds of people living in the globally-important Lake Tana Biosphere Reserve.

 April 2018 - March 2019